 Getting around Brazil

-Internal flights in Brazil are possible with the shuttle service between São Paulo and Rio de Janeiro, a regular service from São Paulo to Brasília and a shuttle service from Brasília to Belo Horizonte.
-Brazil has one of the largest internal air networks in the world, and there are air services between all Brazilian cities.
-At weekends it is advisable to book seats as the services are much used.
+At weekends and main holiday times (i.e. Christmas and Carnival) it is advisable to book seats as the services are much used.
 Panrotas (www.panrotas.com.br) gives all timetables and fares for internal air travel.
 Gol (www.voegol.com.br) and TAM Airlines (www.tam.com.br) operate the largest number of domestic routes.
 Airport transfers are available between all major centres.

 Smaller roads take the initials of the state (eg RJ for Rio de Janeiro) plus a number.

-São Paulo has a highly efficient 5-line metro, and Rio has a 3-line metro.Trolleybuses are increasingly being introduced as an energy-saving measure.
-Fares are generally regulated with interchange possible between some bus and metro/rail lines, for instance, on the feeder bus linking the Rio metro with Copacabana.
+São Paulo has a 5-line metro subway system, and Rio has a 2-line metro.
+Though both systems are relatively small, the trains are clean, safe, economical and reliable.
+Fares are generally regulated, with interchange links between key bus and metro/rail lines, for instance, on the MetroBus feeder bus linking the Rio metro with Copacabana.

 Ferries serve most coastal ports.
 One company, Barcas S/A (tel: (21) 4004 3113; www.barcas-sa.com.br), operates ferries between Rio de Janeiro and Niterói, and between Angra dos Reis and Ilha Grande.
-River transport is the most efficient method of travel in the Amazon Delta.
-The ferry between Belém and Manaus is a popular route, served by a number of different companies.
+The daily commuter ferry to and from Niterói is very popular, offering amazing views of Guanabara Bay, and much quicker than the long and often traffic-clogged road route.